 We do not receive the Holy Spirit in stages or over extended periods of time as some would have us believe.
 We either have or have not received the Holy Spirit (see Acts 19:1-6).
-We do not receive the Holy Spirit when we believe on Christ (see Ephesians 1:13 and Acts 19).
+We do not receive the Holy Spirit when we believe in Christ (see Ephesians 1:13 and Acts 19).
 Nor do we necessarily receive the Holy Spirit when we are baptised (see Acts 8:16).
 This is a completely separate experience for those seeking salvation.

 What the New Testament does record is that when people received the Holy Spirit they began at the same moment to speak in new languages.
 The words were identified by foreigners as being words of praise to God (Acts 2:8).
 Peter, the Apostle, used this amazing sign as proof that people had received the Holy Spirit (Acts 2:33 and Acts 10:45-47).
-This was the sign to unbelievers.
+This was a sign to unbelievers.
 (1 Cor.
 14:22).

 This God-given ability stands today as the only Bible evidence that the Spirit of God has entered into a man or woman.

 Although many have testified to other experiences it is only when the earnest seeker speaks in tongues that we can say with scriptural authority that he has received the Holy Spirit.
-From that point he is called to “Walk in the Spirit” and bring forth the fruits of his experience.
+From that point, he is called to “Walk in the Spirit” and bring forth the fruits of his experience.

 The apostate “churches” have opposed this wonderful salvation experience for centuries…cold powerless tradition has replaced the personal “Presence of the Lord”.